Equal Opportunity, Nondiscrimination, Anti-Harassment, and Non-Retaliation Policy

 Policy

-The George Washington University does not unlawfully discriminate against any person on the basis of protected characteristics or any other basis prohibited by federal law, the District of Columbia Human Rights Act, or other applicable laws.
+GW does not unlawfully discriminate against any person on the basis of protected characteristics or any other basis prohibited by federal law, the District of Columbia Human Rights Act, or other applicable laws.
 This policy covers all programs, services, policies, activities, and procedures of the university, including participation in education programs and employment.

-Protected characteristics covered by this policy are those personal traits, characteristics, and/or beliefs that are defined by applicable law as protected from unlawful discrimination and/or harassment.
-They include age, color, disability, gender, gender identity or expression, genetic information, marital or familial status, national origin, pregnancy, race, religion, sex, sexual orientation, veteran status, and/or other characteristics protected by applicable law.
-Notwithstanding the above, this policy does not address discrimination on the basis of sex or gender-related conduct covered by the university’s Title IX Sexual Harassment and Related Conduct Policy.
+Protected characteristics covered by this policy are those personal traits, characteristics, and beliefs that are defined by applicable law as protected from unlawful discrimination or harassment.
+They include age, color, disability, gender, gender identity or expression, genetic information, marital or familial status, national origin (including shared ancestry and ethnic characteristics), pregnancy, race, religion, sex, sexual orientation, veteran status, and other characteristics protected by applicable law.

 Unlawful discrimination is adverse treatment of an individual based on a protected characteristic, rather than individual merit.
 Examples of conduct that can constitute unlawful discrimination if based on an individual’s protected characteristic include but are not limited to:

-• Singling out or targeting an individual for different or less favorable treatment (e.g., more severe discipline, denial of promotion) because of their protected characteristic
+• Singling out or targeting an individual for different or less favorable treatment (e.g., more severe discipline, denial of promotion) because of their protected characteristic.

-• Failing or refusing to hire an individual because of their protected characteristic
+• Failing or refusing to hire an individual because of their protected characteristic.

-• Failing or refusing to allow an individual to participate in an activity, program, or organization based on their protected characteristic (e.g., student/faculty/staff organizations, university groups or associations, university committees, etc.)
+• Failing or refusing to allow an individual to participate in an activity, program, or organization based on their protected characteristic (e.g., student/faculty/staff organizations, university groups or associations, university committees, etc.).

 • Terminating an individual from employment or an educational program based on their protected characteristic.

 Discriminatory harassment is any unwelcome conduct based on a protected characteristic where such conduct creates a hostile environment or where enduring such conduct becomes a condition of: continued employment; continued access to an educational program or activity; or an academic or employment decision about an employee or student.

-A hostile environment exists when the conduct is sufficiently severe, persistent, or pervasive that it unreasonably interferes with, limits, or deprives an individual from participating in or benefiting from the university’s educational, employment, co-curricular, and/or campus-residential experience when viewed through both a subjective and objective standard.
+A hostile environment exists when conduct unreasonably interferes with, limits, or deprives an individual from participating in or benefiting from the university’s educational, employment, co-curricular, and/or campus-residential experience.
+A hostile environment is determined based on the totality of circumstances when viewed through both a subjective and objective standard.
 This means that an aggrieved party’s subjective perception that certain conduct violates this policy must be objectively reasonable to constitute discriminatory harassment.
 A hostile environment can be created by persistent or pervasive conduct or by a single or isolated incident, if sufficiently severe.
 The more severe the conduct, the less need there is to show a repetitive series of incidents to prove a hostile environment.
-Discriminatory harassment:

 • May be blatant and intentional and involve an overt action, a threat or reprisal, or may be subtle and indirect, with a coercive aspect that is unstated.